-Phylogenetically, Nechamandra alternifolia holds a unique position within the Hydrocharitaceae family, distinguishing itself from other members of the family (example: H. verticillata(L.f.)
-Royle and Ottelia alismoides (L.) Pers.) through its distinct evolutionary lineage.
-This differentiation highlights its potential significance in understanding the evolutionary history, adaptive mechanisms, and ecological roles of aquatic macrophytes within this family (Les et al, 2006).
+Phylogenetically, N. alternifolia occupies a unique position within the Hydrocharitaceae family.
+It is phylogenetically distinct from other members of the Hydrocharitaceae, such as H. verticillata(L.f.)
+Royle and Ottelia alismoides (L.) Pers., (Les et al, 2006).
 Phylogenetic analyses based on chloroplast DNA sequences (e.g., rbcL and matK) have placed Nechamandra in a monotypic genus, suggesting that it diverged early from other Hydrocharitaceae members (Les et al, 2008).
 The monotypic nature of the genus and its distinct phylogenetic position emphasize the evolutionary significance of N. alternifolia within the family.